 If you’re planning on travelling to or living in France, it’s important you ensure you have the right health cover.
 If the worst should happen and you or a member of your family falls ill or is involved in accident, the last thing you want to think about is the huge bill you could face for medical care from a French health provider.
-The easiest way to ensure this doesn’t happen is to apply for European Health Insurance Card (EHIC) for yourself and you family.
+The easiest way to ensure this doesn’t happen is to apply for European Health Insurance Card (EHIC Renewal) for yourself and you family.
 This card entitles you to get health care in France at a greatly educed cost, and can give you peace of mind about your health cover.

 How does the European Health Insurance Card work?